scholtzan/scholtzan.net/content/blog/homebridge-rusty-spotify.md

                        [--client_secret CLIENT_SECRET]
                        [--redirect_uri REDIRECT_URI] [--username USERNAME]

-Script to retrieve an access and refresh token for using the Spotify API
+Script to retrieve the access and refresh token for using the Spotify API

 optional arguments:
   -h, --help            show this help message and exit